+25. DCMF acknowledges the update.

-17. IMS AS notifies the data channel modification to DCSF.
-The media information of bootstrap DC for terminating UE#2 on DCMF or enhanced MRF may also be included.
+26. IMS AS notifies the provisional response event to DCSF.

-18. The DCSF stores the media information of bootstrap DC for UE#2 for routing bootstrap DC traffic via MDC1.

-19-20.
+27. The DCSF responds to the notification.

+28-29.
 The IMS AS modifies SDP answer for bootstrap data channels to UE#1 in 18X response which may include local bootstrap data channel to UE#1 and/or remote bootstrap data channel to UE#1 and sends 18X response to S-CSCF and P-CSCF.